 Overview of the FRSC model

-FRSC is based in greater informality than we expect in the traditional court.
-The informality includes “conferences” with the judge rather than hearings, a relaxation of the Rules of Evidence, and the flexible interaction of the collaborative team.
-The team is focused first (both in time and emphasis) on making sure that the needs of each family member are addressed so that the family is at the top of their game in planning the transition from one household to two.
+There are no trials in FRSC, no motions, no pre-trial conferences.
+Instead, there are team meetings and Court Conferences.
+The team is focused on making sure that the needs of each family member are addressed so that the family can transition from one household to two with each person getting what they need to the greatest extent possible.
+FRSC is designed to help the parents achieve their divorce or separation without becoming enemies and optimally with an improvement in their communication skills.
 The whole team is responsible together for maintaining that emphasis.
 For us as attorneys, the shift at the outset from a focus on the rights of the individual client to the needs of everyone in the family forces us to examine some of our deepest professional assumptions.

 FRSC and legal ethics

-If such parents glide automatically into the gladiator system at the beginning of their divorce, the traditional system can derail their wish for a collaborative future.
+If parents glide automatically into the gladiator system at the beginning of their divorce, the traditional system can derail their wish for a collaborative future.
 This happens when the early stages of the process are clad in words and actions of competition, adversarial positions and sometimes downright hostility.
 And it happens even though statistics show that most divorcing parents reach an agreement by the end of the process.
 It is the process itself that can poison the hope for that collaborative future.

 How can an attorney shed the cloak of the gladiator without running afoul of the legal requirement in Massachusetts for zealous advocacy?
 In Hampshire's FRSC program, there are 3 ways to think about this: